PuneetP16/Magnificent-UI/README.md

 ---

+### Modal

+The modal component provides a solid foundation for creating dialogs. popovers, lightboxes, or whatever else.

+You will find it on https://magnificentui.netlify.app/src/components/modal/modal.html

+---

+### Rating

+Ratings provide insight regarding others' opinions and experiences, and can allow the user to submit a rating of their own.

+You will find it on https://magnificentui.netlify.app/src/components/rating/rating.html

+---

+### Grid

+Grid helps users to better understand the information as it's shown in a more structured and logical way.

+You will find the following types of _Grid_ on https://magnificentui.netlify.app/src/components/grid/grid.html

+> 2 Item Grid

+> 3 Item Grid

+---

+### Navigation

+Navigation bar is used to navigate through the web apps or websites.

+You will find it on https://magnificentui.netlify.app/src/components/navigation/navigation.html

+---

+### Slider

+Slider allows user to make a selection of a value from a range of values.

+You will find it on https://magnificentui.netlify.app/src/components/slider/slider.html

+---
-### Dark Mode Toggle
+### Darkmode

-- Theme can be toggled between light mode and dark mode by clicking the toggle located at the topright corner of every page.
+- Theme can be toggled between light mode and dark mode by clicking the toggle located at the top-right corner of every page.

 - Theme will remain persistent between different browser sessions.
 (Implemented local storage to store theme memory)